How do EvoMotion EvoTech 350L vs. Work's Electric Hollyburn P5 stack up?

 Both electronic brakes and regenerative brakes add no extra weight at all, and require no maintenance, but again both types produce less effective braking performance, and can be prone to failure.
 Regenerative brakes can also fail to work when the battery is fully charged.

-EvoMotion EvoTech 350L has Foot breaks, and Work's Electric Hollyburn P5 has Disc breaks.
+EvoMotion EvoTech 350L has Foot brakes, and Work's Electric Hollyburn P5 has Disc brakes.

 When it comes to tires, there are two options, pneumatic or solid.
 Pneumatic tires are more comfortable, but can burst if punctured by glass, thorns or nails.
 Solid rubber tires however are far more durable (and puncture-proof) but will give a more bumpy ride.

 EvoMotion EvoTech 350L has Solid and Work's Electric Hollyburn P5 has Pneumatic.

 Suspension can also help achieve a smoother ride, and although not all electric scooters come with suspension, many models come with front or rear suspension, or both.
 EvoMotion EvoTech 350L has Both, and Work's Electric Hollyburn P5 has Both, making both fairly comfy rides.

 These days, plenty of electric scooters come with built-in lights.
 Options vary with lights available at both front and back, just front lights, or just rear lights.
 EvoMotion EvoTech 350L comes with front lights, and Work's Electric Hollyburn P5 comes with both lights, so Work's Electric Hollyburn P5 is suitable if driving after dark and safety are high priorities.

 The final thing to keep in mind is the warranty.
 This protects you in the unlikely event of a fault with the electric scooter.
 EvoMotion EvoTech 350L comes with a 90 days warranty, and Work's Electric Hollyburn P5 comes with a 2 year battery and drive unit, 1 year material and workmanship warranty.